paulgturner1981/hotel-test.equalexperts.io/README.md

 Automated tests:
 ----------------
-Automated tests were written using Cypress.
-There is just one test at the moment which creates and then deletes a hotel booking.
+During my manual testing I did not raise any defects specific to a single browser.
+As such I felt that cross-browser automated testing in this particular use-case was not high priority.
+This led me to choose Cypress over Nightwatch.
+There is just one happy path test at the moment which creates a booking, checks it has been created, and then deletes that booking.
+Initially I had split this out into two separate tests, but as the data on the site is constantly changing (as others use it), I felt running both tests synchronously would provide a less brittle test as it would reduce the chance of someone deleting my booking.

+In order to run the tests please ensure you have Cypress installed and clone the repo.

 API testing:
 -----------
-I used Postman to test API calls to create and delete bookings.
+I also used Postman to test API calls to create and delete bookings.
 I was able to successfully add bookings to the site, but when I tried to delete bookings via a DELETE I got a 403 forbidden.
 I have attached the Postman collection to the project.

 Accessibility testing:
 ----------------------
-Manual testing of keyboard tabbing and voiceover.
-Also ran an "Axe" test, an "Accessibility Insights for Web" test, and a "Lighthouse" accessibiilty test.
+I also completed manual testing of keyboard-tabbing and voiceover functionality.
+I then ran an "Axe" test, an "Accessibility Insights for Web" test, and a "Lighthouse" accessibiilty test.
+The defects foind as a result of this testing are included in the defect report.

 Security testing:
 -----------------
 I used OSAWP ZAP to complete a security scan.
 The results of the scan are attached to the project.
-Defects discovered have also been added to the attached defect report.
+The defects discovered have also been added to the attached defect report.

 Performance testing:
 -------------------
 As this is a shared live site I decided it would not be sensible to run load testing against the site.
-I did however run Lighthouse performance tests and have attached the results to this project.
+As I do not have an NFRs I was also not realy in a position to know what load the site should be able to cope with.
+I did however run Lighthouse performance tests and have attached those results to this project.

 Defects:
 --------
 All defects discovered thus far in my testing have been consolidated in the attached Defect Report.